alexjvr1/R.temp/mtDNA_LabBook.md

 I found a N/S split across the alps in my data, so I am naming the Haplotypes H1 (South) and H2 (North).
 In each case .1 is the common haplotype, and .2...n are the derived haplotypes (as determined by the haplotype network)

+Samples that fall into N & S depending on whether they were cytb or COX1 sequences will be removed.
+They need to be resequenced, but I don't have time before the data analysis:

+- arce 02
+- fada 02
+- fuor 01

 Haplotype names and assignment for COX1 & cytb
 ```